tramgup/Embedded-Tremor-Detection-Device/README.md

-# Embedded Tremor Detection Device
+# Parkinson's Tremor Detection Device

 **Final Project for the Graduate-Level Real-Time Embedded Systems Course at NYU Tandon School of Engineering**
 Developed using **PlatformIO** on **VS Code**